Best Travel and Car April Fools' Day Pranks

-We decided to use our new Upgrade Feature to test out a new April Fools' Day prank.
+Years ago, we decided to use our to test out a new April Fools' Day prank.
 Normally the upgrade feature will search for deals to upgrade to the next class of car, and slide out from the left of screen showing you the offer.
-Here's what it looks like.
+Here's what it looks like below.

 But we decided to randomly throw a few other "upgrades" into the mix...